harshsawant67/taptoforget/README.md

 # Tap to Forget

-A React + TypeScript application designed to help elderly users and people with ADHD by providing reminders, voice notes, and quick recaps — empowering memory assistance in a simple and accessible way.
+An intuitive React + TypeScript web app designed to help users quickly forget or clear unwanted memories, messages, or reminders — offering a simple way to "tap and forget" what you no longer want to remember.

 ---